IDM Computer Solutions frequently asked questions

 How do I turn off the yellow or light blue line?

-The Active Line Background highlighting may be turned off under Set Colors in the View menu.
+For all versions prior to 20, the active line highlighting can be turned off under Set Colors in the View menu.

 Why can't I add words to the spell checking dictionary?